Short stature: Treatment

 The decision to treat is based on a belief that the child will be disabled by being extremely short as an adult, so that the risks of medical treatment will outweigh the risks of not treating the symptom of short stature.
 Although short children commonly report being teased about their height, most adults who are very short are not physically or psychologically disabled by their height.
 However, there is some evidence to suggest that there is an inverse linear relationship with height and with risk of suicide.

 Treatment is expensive and requires many years of injections with human growth hormones.
 The result depends on the cause, but is typically an increase in final height of about 5 to 10 cm taller than predicted.
 For example, several years of successful treatment in a girl who is predicted to be 146 cm as an adult may result in her being 151 cm instead.

 Increasing final height in children with short stature may be beneficial and could enhance health-related quality of life outcomes, barring troublesome side effects and excessive cost of treatments.

 Cost

 The cost of treatment depends on the amount of growth hormone given, which in turn depends on the child's weight and age.
 One year's worth of drugs normally costs about US$20,000 for a small child and over $50,000 for a teenager.
-These drugs are normally taken for five or more years.
+These drugs are normally taken for several years.